mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 -  [kafka-python](https://kafka-python.readthedocs.io/en/master/): The first on
    the scene, a Pure Python Kafka client with robust documentation and an API that is fairly faithful to the original Java API.
-This implementation has the most stars on GitHub, but also lacks a connection to the fast C library.
+This implementation has the most stars on GitHub, the most active development team (by number of committers) but also lacks a connection to the fast C library.
 I'll admit that I didn't spend enough time on this project to judge it well because of this.

 -  [PyKafka](http://pykafka.readthedocs.io/en/latest/): The second
    implementation chronologically.
 This library is maintained by